QUALINET/databases/_posts/2020-01-01-jpeg_pleno_database_gti_upm_point_cloud_data_set.md

   \ data provided hereunder is on an \"as is\" basis and the Grupo de Tratamiento\
   \ de Im\xE1genes (GTI-UPM) has no obligation to provide maintenance, support, updates,\
   \ enhancements, or modifications."
-method: ''
-other: ''
 partner: false
 publicly_available: true
-ratings: ''
-resolution: ''
-src: 3.0
+src: 3
 subjective_scores: false
 tags:
-- Point Cloud
+- point cloud
-- Image
+- image
 title: 'JPEG Pleno Database: GTI-UPM Point-cloud data set'
 total: 3
 ---